redblobgames/circular-obstacle-pathfinding/README.md

 tangent to the line segments.
 The circular arcs are paths along the boundaries of the obstacles which link up the line segments.

-Also notice that the paths alternate between the two types of sections.
-The first section is always a line segment.
-If there is a direct path to the goal, this is the only piece of the path.
+Also notice that the paths alternate between the two types.
+The first piece is always a line segment.
+If there is a direct path to the goal, this is the whole path.
 But if the path is longer, there is an arc next, followed by a segment.
 This may be the end of the path, or there may be more arc and segment pairs.
 The final piece is always a segment.

+[Diagram here: fixed start/end, two draggable obstacles]

 How can we use A* to generate this type of path?
 Let's start with a review of how A* works.